-The Client Services Manager, under direction of the Department of Early Childhood Services Director, is responsible for managing the successful delivery of services and supports for our clients with developmental disabilities and their families, pursuant to the provisions of the Lanterman Act as well as the policies established by the Harbor Regional Center Board of Trustees.
+The Client Services Manager, under direction of the Department of Adult Services Director, is responsible for managing the successful delivery of services and supports for our clients with developmental disabilities and their families, pursuant to the provisions of the Lanterman Act as well as the policies established by the Harbor Regional Center Board of Trustees.

 Examples of responsibilities and functions include the following:

 Provides leadership and management for a team of service coordinators to ensure clients and their families receive services and supports in accordance with the provisions of the Lanterman Act and the policies and procedures established by Harbor Regional Center.

 Participates in the recruitment, interviewing and hiring process for direct reports; assigns work and reviews progress; evaluates performance.

 Develops expertise among team members through coaching and modeling and by providing and promoting continuous learning opportunities.